MarkTiedemann/mtff/README.md

   de: Wir sehen uns!
 ```

-* **To avoid all-at-once translations**, translations MAY be marked with `???`, in which case the value of the first language that is provided will be used as the default value (thus, this is only possible, if there are at least 2 different languages), for example:
+- **To avoid all-at-once translations**, translations MAY be marked with `???`, in which case the value of the first language that is provided will be used as the default value (thus, this is only possible, if at least 2 languages are present), for example:

 ```
+! file1

 ~ hello
   en: Hello!
   de: ???